- Been to Joshimath? Please Rate it:

-Joshimath Travel Guide
+Joshimath Tourism - Joshimath Travel Guide

-Joshimath is a popular hill station and a famous centre for pilgrimage at a height of 1,890mts above sea level in Chamoli district of Garhwal division in Uttarakhand.
+Joshimath is a popular hill station and a famous centre for pilgrimage located at a height of 1,890 mts above sea level in Chamoli district of Garhwal division in Uttarakhand.
+Joshimath is also known as Jyotrimath as well.

 In ancient scriptures Joshimath is described as Kartikeyapura as it has been named after Kartikeya, the God of Katyuri kings.
 Among the important attractions of Joshimath includes a temple dedicated to Narashima, an incarnation of Lord Vishnu.
 Some other temples are dedicated to Hanuman, Gaurishankar, Ganesha, and Naudevi and Surya.

 Joshimath is one of the four maths or monasteries established in the 8th century by Adi Guru Sri Shankaracharya.
 Joshimath is the also the home of the oldest tree of India, Kalpavriksha which is stood at Joshimath from the time of Adi Shankaracharya.

 During winters, the town becomes home of the Lord Badri, who are brought down from Badrinath to Vasudeva temple at Joshimath.

 Joshimath is the base for trekking to the famous Valley of Flowers and Hemkund Sahib.
 The best time to visit Joshimath and for the trek is from mid July till end-August.